-- It has the second-worst favorability rating on the core goal performance measure of annual truck hour savings with a potential to add 3,000 or save 18,250 hours of travel depending on the configuration.
-Only Alternative B performed worse. - It has the least favorable rating on potential impacts to above ground cultural resources (15 potential NRHP sites). - It has the least favorable rating on impacts to Indiana bat hibernacula forested areas (493-516 acres). - It has the least favorable rating on impacts to karst resources (58 features).
+- It has a low rating on the core goal performance measure of annual truck hour savings with a potential to add 3,000 or save 18,250 hours of travel depending on the configuration.
+Only Alternative B and R performed worse. - It has the least favorable rating on potential impacts to above ground cultural resources (14 potential NRHP sites). - It has the least favorable rating on impacts to Indiana bat hibernacula forested areas (493-516 acres). - It has the least favorable rating on impacts to karst resources (58 features).
 Although Alternative M has more total karst features, this alternative crosses through the Lost River basin which has numerous highly sensitive features. - It has the second worst favorability rating on impacts to forests (1,588-1,756 acres), several protected species categories (contains maternity and hibernacula areas for both the Indiana and northern long-eared bats) and noise receptors (80-82 receptors).

-Alternative O's high cost and high impacts to many resources resulted in its being removed from further consideration.
+Alternative O's high cost and high impacts to many resources resulted in its being not selected.
 Several resource agencies expressed their opposition to Alternatives M and O because of their overall high impacts.
 The U.S. Army Corps of Engineers stated in its April 15, 2020 comment letter on the Screening of Alternatives package that it did not believe either Alternative M or O could satisfy the requirements to select the LEDPA, as required under the Section 404(b)(1) guidelines.
 This letter cited these alternatives' impacts to forest, floodplains and karst in addition to their impacts to streams and wetlands.
+As a result, the agency would not likely be able to authorize Clean Water Act Section 404 permits for the construction of this alternative.
+Without these permits, the project cannot proceed.

-5.1.5 Alternative P (Preferred Alternative)
+5.1.5 Alternative P

-Alternative P generally follows the existing US 231 corridor but has an eastern route around Jasper and considered an eastern and western bypass option around Loogootee.
+Alternative P generally follows the existing US 231 corridor but has an eastern route around Jasper and considered an eastern and western variation around Loogootee.
 This alternative has nine local improvement sections associated.
 It has the most favorable rating for three of the four core goal performance measures.
 It generally has moderate levels of impacts, having neither the highest nor lowest effects.
-An eastern and western bypass option were carried forward to allow greater flexibility during the evaluation process.
+An eastern and western variation were carried forward to allow greater flexibility during the evaluation process.
 A 4(f) resource (West Boggs Park) is located on the western side of Loogootee and a higher density of forest and water resources are present on the eastern side.
-The detailed analysis identified the western bypass option did have a greater potential impact to the human environment with more noise receptors, and farmland while the eastern bypass option would have greater potential impact to natural features including wetlands, streams, floodplain, and forests (Table 5-3).
-Refinements made to the working alignment of the western bypass indicate a Tier 2 project will be able to avoid a 4(f) use or be limited to a de minimis determination, and avoid a 6(f) impact.
-The western bypass option was selected as the preferred alignment based on the lesser overall impacts, and INDOT is requesting input from the public and resource agencies related to this decision during the comment period of the DEIS.
+The detailed analysis identified the western variation as having a greater potential impact to the human environment with more noise receptors and farmland while the eastern variation would have greater potential impact to natural features including wetlands, streams, floodplain, and forests (Table 5-3).
+Refinements made to the working alignment of the western variation indicate a Tier 2 project will be able to avoid a 4(f) use or be limited to a de minimis determination and avoid a 6(f) impact.